blockdiag/blockdiag.com/blockdiag/source/sphinxcontrib.rst

 .. describe:: .. blockdiag:: [filename]

-   This directive insert a block diagram into the generated document.
+   This directive inserts a block diagram into the generated document.
    If filename is specified, sphinx reads external file as source script of blockfile.
    In another case, blockdiag directive takes code block as source script.